Josh Thewlis (rugby league)

 Josh Thewlis (born 30 April 2002) is an English rugby league footballer who plays as a or er for the Warrington Wolves in the Super League.

 Background

-Thewlis was born in Oldham, Greater Manchester, England.
+Thewlis was born in Grasscroft, Oldham, Greater Manchester, England.
+He was educated at St Edwards’ Primary, Lees, and St Damian's RC Science College.

+His brother Jake Thewlis is a fellow Warrington Wolves player.

 Played amateur rugby league for Waterhead Warriors.